 Training is mainly on the job and may include shadowing other managers or more experienced colleagues to gain skills related to dealing with artists and clients, framing pictures or installing exhibitions.

 It's important to keep up to date with what's happening in the sector and with new artists and exhibitions relevant to your gallery by reading the trade press and networking.

 If you don't already have a postgraduate qualification, you could consider taking a relevant MA in a subject with a focus on gallery and museum studies or on arts policy and arts management.
 Before applying, check that it's relevant to your own professional development needs.

 Postgraduate courses are also available in curating and art curating.
 If you're working in a more traditional commercial gallery, you may be interested in courses run by large auction houses such as Christie's Education and Sotheby's Institute of Art.

 As there is no formal career pathway, career development can be challenging and difficult to secure.
 In smaller galleries, progression opportunities are often limited, as vacancies rarely arise.
-It may be possible to move to a larger gallery once you've got experience in smaller galleries.
+It may be possible to move to a larger gallery once you've gained experience in smaller galleries.

 Career development in larger galleries is more clearly defined and there's more scope to specialise in a particular field of art.
 At gallery director level, you'll work at a strategic level, with responsibility for policy and the overall development and reputation of the gallery.

-The art market continues to diversify, to include more regional artist-led spaces with a variety of different types of galleries.
+The art market continues to diversify, to include more regional artist-led spaces with different types of galleries.
 However, relocating to a different area can be helpful for career progression as many of the large commercial art galleries are in major cities.
 Building up a network of contacts can also help with career development.

-Gallery managers with specialist knowledge of a particular area and a network of contacts may occasionally become antiques dealers, buying and selling art.
+Gallery managers with specialist knowledge of a particular area and a network of contacts may occasionally become antique dealers, buying and selling art.
 With experience, business knowledge and a network of contacts, it may be possible to set up and run your own art gallery.